-- · continued scientific progress in our research and development programs and the commercialization of additional products; - the cost of our research and development and commercialization activities and arrangements, including sales and marketing; - the costs associated with the scale-up of manufacturing; - the success of pre-clinical and clinical trials; - the establishment of and changes in collaborative relationships; - the time and costs involved in filing, prosecuting, enforcing and defending patent claims; - the time and costs required for regulatory approvals; - the acquisition of additional technologies or businesses; - · technological competition and market developments; and - the cost of complying with the requirements of the Autorité des Marchés Financiers, or AMF, the French regulatory agency overseeing the Nouveau Marché in France.
+- continued scientific progress in our research and development programs and the commercialization of additional products; - the cost of our research and development and commercialization activities and arrangements, including sales and marketing; - the costs associated with the scale-up of manufacturing; - the success of pre-clinical and clinical trials; - the establishment of and changes in collaborative relationships; - the time and costs involved in filing, prosecuting, enforcing and defending patent claims; - the time and costs required for regulatory approvals; - the acquisition of additional technologies or businesses; - technological competition and market developments; and - the cost of complying with the requirements of the Autorité des Marchés Financiers, or AMF, the French regulatory agency overseeing the Nouveau Marché in France.

-We will need to raise additional capital to fund our development and commercialization programs.
-Our current capital resources are not sufficient to sustain operations and our development program with respect to our Ergothioneine as a nutraceutical supplement.
-We have granted a licensee exclusive worldwide rights, in certain defined areas of cardiovascular indications, to develop, manufacture and market BXT-51072 and related compounds from our library of such antioxidant compounds.
+We will need to raise additional capital to fund all of our potential development and commercialization programs.
+Our current capital resources may not be sufficient to sustain operations and our development program with respect to our Ergothioneine as a nutraceutical supplement.
+We have granted a licensee exclusive worldwide rights to develop, manufacture and market BXT-51072 and related compounds from our library of such antioxidant compounds.
 The licensee is responsible for worldwide product development programs with respect to the licensed compounds.
-Due to the lack of financial resources, we ceased further testing of BXT-51072 but continue to review the possibility of further developing applications for BXT-51072 and related compounds outside of the areas defined in the license.
 However, further development and commercialization of antioxidant therapeutic technologies, oxidative stress assays or currently unidentified opportunities, or the acquisition of additional technologies or businesses, may require additional capital.
-The fact that further development and commercialization of a product or technology would require us to raise additional capital, would be an important factor in our decision to engage in such further development or commercialization.
+The fact that further development and commercialization of a specific product or technology would require us to raise additional capital, would be an important factor in our decision to engage in such further development or commercialization.
 No assurances can be given that we will be able to raise such funds in the future on terms favorable to us, or at all.